 EST Technology

-• Adaptive Optics (AO): To counter the turbulence of Earth’s atmosphere, EST is equipped with a Multi-Conjugate Adaptive Optics (MCAO) system.
+• Multi-Conjugate Adaptive Optics (MCAO): To counter the turbulence of Earth’s atmosphere, EST is equipped with a Multi-Conjugate Adaptive Optics (MCAO) system.
 This integrates deformable mirrors into the telescope’s optical path, correcting blurring in real-time and providing sharp images across a wide field of view.

-• Heat Rejection: Observing the Sun concentrates massive amounts of heat.
+• Heat Rejection: Observing the Sun with large telescopes concentrates massive amounts of heat.
 EST utilizes a specialized heat rejector at the prime focus to safely remove the excess solar energy while allowing the scientific light to pass through.

-• Tunable Imaging Spectropolarimeters: For high-speed mapping of magnetic fields.
+• Tunable Imaging Spectropolarimeters (TIS): For high-speed mapping of magnetic fields.

-• Integral Field Spectrographs: For detailed 3D spectral analysis of small solar features.
+• Integral Field Spectrographs (IFS) combined with Fast Broad-band Imagers (FBI): For detailed 3D spectral analysis of small rapidly-evolving solar features.

 • Broad Spectral Coverage: Ranging from the near-ultraviolet to the near-infrared.